kamicane/prime/doc/prime.md

 method: map
 -----------

-Creates a new map with the results of calling a provided function on every value in the map.
-This function returns the new mapped map.
+Creates and returns a new map with the results of calling a provided function on every value in the map.

 ### parameters